Rights of the Child

 - Children’s rights are economic, social and cultural rights, such as the right to education, the right to a decent standard of living, the right to health, etc.

-- Children’s rights include individual rights : lthe right to live with his parents, the right to education, the right to benefit from a protection, etc.
+- Children’s rights include individual rights: the right to live with his or her parents, the right to education, the right to benefit from protection, etc.

-- Children’s rights include collective rights : rights of refugee and disabled childrens, of minority children or from autochtonous groups.
+- Children’s rights include collective rights: rights of refugee and disabled children, of minority children or from autochthonous groups.

 Children’s rights: rights adapted to children

-Children’s rights are human rights specifically adapted to the child because they take into account his fragility, specificities and age-appropriate needs.
+Children’s rights are human rights specifically adapted to the child because they take into account their fragility, specificities and age-appropriate needs.

 Children’s rights take into account the necessity of development of the child.
 The children thus have the right to live and to develop suitably physically and intellectually.

 Children’s rights consider the vulnerable character of the child.
 They imply the necessity to protect them.
-It means to grant a particular assistance to them, and to give a protection adapted to their age and to their degree of maturity.
+It means to grant particular assistance to them and to provide protection adapted to their age and to their degree of maturity.